cjsequeira/creature/README.md

 ## POTENTIAL next features:
 * Implement creature food-finding functionality
 * REFACTOR: Clean up/move all uses of mutableRand so it is obvious which code relies on "random" numbers and which does not
+* REFACTOR: Revise use of ChartJS data so that data sets are kept separate from ChartJS chart objects - challenge is rebuild/reassignment of app store during action dispatching.
+May require not storing chart object references in app store???
+Or, make sure chart is always pointed to the chart data object during reducer execution???

 ## Changelog:
 * **0.1.2**: Major bug fix in combineReducers